ankitskr/Sentiment_Analysis/README.md

-# Twitter Sentiment Analysis Using Scikit-Learn
+# Twitter Sentiment Analysis Using Scikit-Learn (Under Development)

 ## Project Overview
 This project demonstrates the use of machine learning classification models to perform sentiment analysis on Twitter data.
 The aim is to classify tweets into positive or negative sentiments.
 We utilize various models from the Scikit-Learn library to accomplish this task.